joeinnes/joeinn.es/src/routes/posts/t-mobile-austrias-customer-service-car-crash.md

 date_updated: 2019-11-10T12:55:10.000Z
 slug: t-mobile-austrias-customer-service-car-crash
 published: true
-featured_image: /uploads/t-mobile.jpg
+image: /uploads/t-mobile.jpg
 tags: customer service
 ---

 It all started on April 4th when a well—meaning tweet was sent to T-Mobile Austria:

 > Does T-Mobile Austria in fact store customers’ passwords in clear text [@tmobileat](https://twitter.com/tmobileat?ref_src=twsrc%5Etfw)? [@PWTooStrong](https://twitter.com/PWTooStrong?ref_src=twsrc%5Etfw)[@Telekom_hilft](https://twitter.com/Telekom_hilft?ref_src=twsrc%5Etfw)[https://t.co/ydFdVRWgE4](https://t.co/ydFdVRWgE4)
+>
 > &mdash; Claudia Pellegrino (@c_pellegrino) [April 4, 2018](https://twitter.com/c_pellegrino/status/981409466242486272?ref_src=twsrc%5Etfw)

 T-Mobile sent the following alarming response:

 > Hello Claudia!
 The customer service agents see the first four characters of your password.
 We store the whole password, because you need it for the login for [https://t.co/vJapgJ50qc](https://t.co/vJapgJ50qc) ^andrea
+>
 > &mdash; T-Mobile Austria (@tmobileat) [April 4, 2018](https://twitter.com/tmobileat/status/981418339653300224?ref_src=twsrc%5Etfw)

 To understand why this is alarming, I need to take a little trip down the hallways of cybersecurity.

-## How companies store passwords
+# How companies store passwords

 It's important to understand that when you log into a secure website, the company that you're sending your password to (should) never actually store that password.
 That sounds counter-intuitive on the first glance, after all, how can you validate the password that the user sent if you don't store it?